A baby enjoying in hot tub

 Remember, every baby is unique, and what works for one may not work for another.
 Use your best judgment, and err on the side of caution when in doubt.
 Your baby’s safety should always come first.

-For additional information, visit Hot Tub & Patio, or if you’re interested in more reading, see Guides and Reviews.
+For additional information, visit Hot Tub Patio, or if you’re interested in more reading, see Hot Tub Water Care Guide.

 Common Queries: